d3sk/KRbot/README.md

 ### Core
 > Only the bot owner can use these commands.
 Intended for debugging.
-Any changes made in *core*
-> require a complete bot restart.
+Cannot be unloaded.
 >
 > Examples:
 > `/core get ip`